haakonnessjoen/MAC-Telnet/README.markdown

 ## Huge thanks

-Thanks to [@comed-ian](https://github.com/comed-ian) for creating a working proof of concept python script that successfully authenticated using the new authentication method in RouterOS 4.43+, and [@kmeaw](https://github.com/kmeaw) for porting the code to C, and implementing it in mactelnet and mactelnetd.
+- Thanks to [@comed-ian](https://github.com/comed-ian) for creating a working proof of concept python script that successfully authenticated using the new authentication method in RouterOS 4.43+, and [@kmeaw](https://github.com/kmeaw) for porting the code to C, and implementing it in mactelnet and mactelnetd.
+- Thanks to Omni Flux for doing [the initial reverse engineering](https://omniflux.com/devel/mikrotik/Mikrotik_MAC_Telnet_Procotol.txt) of the MAC Telnet protocol, that inspired me to write these programs, as well as the mactelnet Wireshark plugin.